 What are some of the symptoms of bipolar disorder?

 There are both low (depressed) and high (manic) symptoms of bipolar disorder.

-- Feeling euphoric, excited, confident, ambitious or adventurous
+- Feeling euphoric, excited, confident or adventurous

 - Increased sex drive